dotdon/ClovaLink/README.md

 A: Yes!
 The Move modal displays all folders in a hierarchical list with full paths (e.g., "Parent / Child / Grandchild"), making it easy to select the exact destination.

 **Q: How do I move items out of a folder back to root?**
-A: Use the "Move to..." option and select "📁 Root (Top level - no folder)" in the destination dropdown.
+A: Use the "Move to..." option and select "Root (Top level - no folder)" in the destination dropdown.

 ### Search & Filtering